Pharmacokinetics from PET plasma curves

-This is the amount of time required for the concentration of the PET ligand in plasma to be halved.
-If the ligand is eliminated from the plasma according to the laws of first-order kinetics, it can be calculated as
+This is the amount of time required for the concentration of the PET radiopharmaceutical in plasma to be halved.
+If the radiopharmaceutical is eliminated from the plasma according to the laws of first-order kinetics, it can be calculated as

 In principle, the maximal concentration of PET tracer in plasma (Cmax) and the time of maximum concentration (Tmax) could be determined from plasma TAC directly, or after fitting a function to plasma TAC.
 However, these parameters would be dependent on the injected dose and the bolus infusion protocol, and thus less useful than kel or t1/2.